vladris/tinkerer/blog/pages/extensions.rst

 If you want to contribute an extensions, please submit a pull request to ``tinkerer-contrib``.
 Your extension should be contained in a new subdirectory.
 Please also add a ``.rst`` page with description and setup steps which will get added to the Tinkerer documentation here.
+Don't forget to edit the CONTRIBUTORS file for props.